 Executive-level administration and management.
 Many Fortune 500 CEOs have degrees in liberal arts majors like philosophy because these majors develop your interpersonal communication and organization.

 Law.
 Many lawyers got their undergraduate training in philosophy because the skills involved in reading and thinking clearly and arguing effectively apply to brief-writing as well as litigation techniques.
 Courses such as Language and Logic, Introduction to Ethics, Business Ethics and Biomedical Ethics will be especially helpful for you.
-Philosophy and Law are closely intertwined fields, something that Boston College especially recognizes.
+Philosophy and Law are closely intertwined fields.

 Creative writing.
 Philosophy and logic/argumentation can prepare you for a career as a novelist nonfiction writer or a poet.

 Public relations and journalism.
-PR and journalism both require a careful use of language, something philosophy majors learn quickly.
-MSNBC host, Rachel Maddow dedicates her skills in journalism to learning history, philosophy, and the importance of the liberal arts.
+PR and journalism both require careful use of language, something philosophy majors learn quickly.

 Mediation.
 Philosophy majors' skills at communicating and analyzing all sides of issues make them ideal mediators (for example, mediators are used in divorce cases, or to settle disputes between unions and corporations).